brimstone/brimstone.github.io/trips/2015/Europe/01-03-Berlin.md

 - Mountains in Berln are min 20m high
 - this orga also does Berlin Underground Tours

 We returned to the appartment in the freezing cold weather.
 The parents of K's brother-in-law were there visiting before taking care of the kids for the next two days.
 K and here sister were dead set on making Neuejahreskuchen, kind of a small, very thin, crispy pancake, rolled into a cone.
+We went out for coffee and cake at the Ampelmann Cafe with the friends from last night.
+K and I bought an Amplemann ornament and each a bottle opener.
+I'm going to drill a hole in mine to make it into a keychain.
+We went to dinner at Dudu 31, a Vietnamese/Japanese fusion place.
+We returned to the appartment, in the freezing cold weather.
+We hung out for a bit, catching up on our digital lives and I got to use my bottle opener.
+Did I mention it was cold outside today?

 [Day 28](01-02-Berlin.md) - Day 29 - [Day 30](01-04-Berlin.md)